A Probabilistic Choreography Language for PRISM: Projection

 \subsection{Correctness.}

-Our projection operations are correct with respect to the semantics of choreographies and PRISM.
-In order to state our main result, we need to use the notions of {\em head modules} and {\em strongly connected} choreography.
+Our projection guarantees a correspondence between the semantics of a choreography and that of its projection.
+Below, we assume to work with annotated choreographies.
+However, to make notation lighter, we do not use annotation when not necessary.
+In order to state our main theorem, we rely on the notions of \emph{head modules} and \emph{strongly connected} choreographies.
 The former identifies the modules involved in the next action of a choreography: \begin{definition}[Head Modules] The function $\hmodules$ is defined as follows:

 \end{definition} Then, the property of strongly connected is defined below. \begin{definition}[Strongly Connected Choreography] A choreography $C$ is \emph{strongly connected}, written $\sconnected(C)$, if it satisfies the following conditions: